KoleckOLP/libui_window/README.md

 `make`

-This compiles main.c and links it against libui-ng and required Windows libraries.
-It also compiles the Windows resource file myapp.rc into myapp.res.
+This builds libui-ng, controls.c main.c as well as Windows resource file and links them all together with Windows libraries.
+Production build by default.

-## Running
+## other make commands

-Run the application with:
+`make clean debug run`

+Builds the debug build and runs it, this one has Console output.

-`make run`
+`make clean prod run`

-or

-`./myapp.exe`
+Builds the prod build and runs it, optimized and not Console ouput.

+changing between proc and debug needs a `make clean`.

 ## Cleaning